whoot/Typo3Scan/README.md

       forward-socks5 / 127.0.0.1:9050 .
    These are the standart ports for Privoxy and TOR
    If TOR is used, threads will be set to 2 in order to minimize errors

--> All requests (except of the update download) are now made with urllib2

 -> Version search for extensions is now more reliable
 ```